gitpushfrances/exhaust-control-app/PROGRESS.md

 | `flutter analyze` — zero errors confirmed | ✅ Done |
 | Commit + push to main | ✅ Done |

-> **Remark:** Phase 8 task 8.7 ("Remove `_DevTestButton` from production build") is now ✅ complete.
-> The HC-05 test screen still exists at `lib/screens/test/bt_classic_test_screen.dart` and remains
-> accessible exclusively through Super Admin → Profile → Developer Tools.
-It will be fully deleted
-> at the end of Phase 8 after the automation is wired and validated.

 ---

 ### ✅ PHASE 7.1: HC-05 HARDWARE VALIDATION (100% Complete)